keithporcaro/mush/README.md

 # mush
 A little script to send and receive files over SMS

-##What does it do?
-Mush lets a person send and receive files over SMS.

 ##Why?
 Mush is designed for remote environments that need to communicate with a central hub or with each other.
 In the last year or so talking to people working in far-flung rural contexts, I was struck at the occasional difficulties faced in getting complex, compressible digital files from A to B, and how survey data was often moved via motorcycle courier more than anything else.
 But, even in many places, there's access to a cell signal, which means there's access to digital information.
 Mush provides an alternative way to send files--by breaking them up into ASCII-encoded pieces, and transmitting them over SMS.
 It's designed to live on a GSM USB modem that's plugged into a computer (or anything that can run Python).
 It's time-consuming, only good for small or compressible files, and not practical if there's any other alternative, but it works.
 Just like with food, mush isn't good, but it's better than nothing.